Product Training Versus Sales Training – Which Matters Most?

 We have found two main types of sales product training.
 One that focuses on product features and one that focuses on customer benefits.
 As my old boss used to say, “Features Tell and Benefits Sell.”

-While the two training approaches sound similar, they are completely different.
+While the two training approaches sound similar, sales management training experts know that they are completely different.
 For example, over 35 million beds are purchased each year.
 The sales reps that outperform their peers do not only share the commoditized features of the bed (e.g. firmness, size or price); they sell the customer benefits (a good night’s sleep).

 Two Main Types of Sales Training